The Action Cohort

 Targets for six priority materials

-Textile Exchange has set aggregate targets for its six priority materials, which have been identified based on current volume and impact data:
+Textile Exchange will set aggregate targets for its six priority materials, which have been identified based on current volume and impact data:

 - Cotton